Norman Daly: The Civilization of Llhuros

 Daly became interested in the relationship of art to anthropology and archaeology, and this new approach led him to create the imaginary civilization of Llhuros.
 He situated Llhuros in Asia Minor just east of the Iron Age kingdom of Lydia (now western Turkey).
 The Civilization of Llhuros is the title for the collection that Daly went on to present as archaeological artifacts of Llhuros.
 Included are frescoes, architectural fragments, vessels, ritual objects, jewelry, games, a mosaic and musical and scientific instruments.
 Llhuros is composed of more than 150 works of visual art, ranging from a matchbox-size scientific instrument to an 8' by 36' temple wall in bas-relief.

 Daly also created works of Llhuroscian poetry and collaborated with musicians and actors in the studios of inventor Robert Moog to record Llhuroscian music.
 Finally, Daly invented an elaborate world of scholars and commentators who voiced their opinions on many aspects of Llhuros.

 In 1972, the Andrew Dickson White Museum of Art at Cornell, under the direction of Thomas Leavitt, mounted the first exhibition of The Civilization of Llhuros.
 The exhibition catalog appears to be the catalog of an archaeological exhibition, with illustrations and detailed technical and historical information.
 This combination of an invented archaeology together with skillful efforts to make the project appear to be actual history marks The Civilization of Llhuros as an exemplar of fictive art (also known as superfiction).

+A witty aspect of the exhibitions is that many of the "artifacts" on display were patently objects from modern times, painstakingly resurfaced by Daly to look like Llhuroscian artifacts.
+A reviewer for Newsweek magazine reported:

+Daly's ingenuity and his skill at "corroding" surfaces by the application of acrylic paints turns a stove-lid holder from an old gas range into an "Early Archaic" sculpture of a "pair of fornicating gods."
+Close inspection of a "photograph of a Pruii Bird" ("similar to the sooty-footed humming-birds of Llhuros") reveals the inverted faces of two astronauts in a space capsule.
+A "Portrait of a Man," from the "Decline Period," is actually a "bronzed" plastic figurine of baseball great Honus Wagner.
+A set of "bronze' doors with bas-relief was contrived from packing boxes for a Honda motorcycle.